tcondit/interview-liatrio-2018/Principal-Consultant-Questions.md

     * Vagrant or VirtualBox: I've used both sometime this year; VirtualBox is currently running on my work laptop as a host environment for minikube (kubernetes)

     * Nexus or Artifactory: my team maintained an Artifactory instance for local deployments.
 We also used a shared (corporate) Nexus instance; last used close to two years ago for both (at Capital One)

     * AWS: very familiar with a dozen or so services; use it every day; Google Cloud Platform or Azure: never for pay

 6. Please define what you believe to be DevOps and what a DevOps transformation at a customer would look like.

+    DEFINE DEVOPS

-    Great question.
+    Great questions.
 I've started to answer it about eleven times already.
-My current answer (but there are many others) is that DevOps is about putting responsibility where it belongs.
+My current answer (but there are others) is that DevOps is about putting responsibility where it belongs, and to a lesser degree, managing perceived risk.

-    I've always felt that developers like to change things all the time, while operations folks like to prevent things from changing.
+    Broadly, I've always felt that developers like to change things all the time, while operations folks like to prevent things from changing.
 That imbalance used to look to me like the people with more information and less "skin in the game" were happy to roll out new changes then throw them over the fence, along with a partial description of what it is, how it works, and how to deploy it into a production environment.
-The operation folks took on the risk--if something broke, they'd be on the hook to fix the issue, often without enough background to do their jobs effectively.
+The operation folks took on the risk.
+If something broke, they'd be on the hook to fix the issue, often without enough background to do their jobs effectively.
     (That's a concise description, but it lacks nuance.
 For the sake of this answer, I hope it's enough.)

-    A better outcome (for some definition of better) would have the developers deploying to whatever environment they have access to, possibly even production.
+    A better outcome (for some reasonable definition of better) would have the developers deploying to whatever environment they have access to, possibly even production.
 But that's just the tip of the spear: developers won't suddenly have the skills, experience or confidence--or let's face it, the interest!--to deploy to production.
 Getting there is a process, and DevOps works best when leading by example.

-    A customer's DevOps transformation means developers now maintain their creations throughout the full life cycle, including deployments.
-At the same time, the operations staff need to learn to create dynamic environments for the developers to deploy to.
+In other words, when characterizing DevOps, even just on the topic of cultural transformation, there's a lot more to it.

     In addition to ideation, design, implementation, pre-release testing, etc., developers are now starting to take responsibility for making sure it runs